ArmDeveloperEcosystem/ecosystem-dashboard-for-arm/poc/README.md

 without belonging to the Monitoring category.
 The workload remains required, including when a separate monitoring feature is requested.
 Evidence clauses must attribute the capability to the returned package, with negation respected.

+Matching recognizes bounded restatements of a role, such as a reverse proxy forwarding incoming requests to backend services, and generic application context for cache/proxy requests.
+KB retrieval retains the full interpreted request.
+Explicit HTTP, TLS, encryption, packet capture and other additional requirements still need evidence.
+A monitoring/time-series label alone does not prove the separate ability to collect and query metrics.

 The UI keeps alphabetical catalog ordering.
 The backend scores candidates but does not reorder the existing table.
 At most 50 matches are returned, with a